 We are writing to you as members of the Down syndrome community regarding a promise you made to our community before the election in 2017.

 You made a promise to our community that you would not increase the time limit for abortion for babies with disabilities from 20-weeks.

 It appears you have have broken that promise, not only lifting the time limit for disability abortions, but bringing forward legislation that will increase the time limit for disability-selective abortions right through to birth.

-Under section 187A of the Crimes Act there is currently a gestational time limit of 20-weeks for abortion for disability, providing two doctors sign off on the abortion.
+Under section 187A of the Crimes Act there is currently a gestational time limit of 20-weeks for abortion for disability.

 Your Government’s new abortion bill, if it becomes law, will remove the current 20-week gestational time limit for disability.
-Instead abortion will be available for disabilities including Down syndrome right through to birth, providing one registered health practitioner signs off on the abortion under the new well-being grounds outlined in part one, clause seven of the Bill, that will allow for abortion up to birth.
+Instead abortion will be available for disabilities including Down syndrome right through to birth, under part one, clause seven of the Bill, which outlines new grounds under which abortions will be available between 20-weeks and birth.
 In the handful of jurisdictions that have a similar clause allowing for abortion up to birth, this has, in practice, allowed for abortion for disabilities including Down syndrome right through to birth.

 This change in legislation, if it becomes law will send a strong discriminatory message to our community.
 Already the majority of babies in New Zealand diagnosed with Down syndrome are screened out by termination and if this proposed policy became law it could put us on the path towards the situation in Iceland where close to 100% of babies diagnosed with Down syndrome are aborted.